androiddevnotesforks/resources-of-learning/_cs-software-development-and-engineering.md

 >When you adopt GitOps, changes to production are made entirely via pushes to a Git repository, which are then reflected into your cluster via automation.

+GitOps

 - Implementing GitOps with Kubernetes: Automate, manage, scale, and secure infrastructure and cloud-native applications on AWS and Azure (2024) by Pietro Libro, Artem Lajko
-- Argo CD: Up and Running: A Hands-On Guide to GitOps and Kubernetes (2025) by Andrew Block and Christian Hernandez
 - GitOps Cookbook: Kubernetes Automation in Practice (2023) by Natale Vinto and Alex Soto Bueno
 - OpenShift Multi-Cluster Management Handbook: Go from architecture to pipelines using GitOps (2022) by Giovanni Fontana , Rafael Pecora
 - GitOps and Kubernetes: Continuous Deployment with Argo CD, Jenkins X, and Flux (2021) by Billy Yuen , Alex Matyushentsev
 - Practical GitOps: Infrastructure Management Using Terraform, AWS, and GitHub Actions (2022) by Rohit Salecha

+GitOps tools

+- **Argo CD**: A declarative **GitOps continuous delivery** tool that automates application deployment to Kubernetes based on configurations stored in Git.
+- **Flux**: A set of GitOps tools for continuous and progressive delivery, which automatically ensures the state of a cluster matches the configuration in Git.
+- **Jenkins/GitLab CI/CD**: General-purpose CI/CD tools that can be **integrated** with `kubectl`, Helm, or GitOps tools to build, test, and deploy container images to Kubernetes.

+Argo CD

+- Argo CD: Up and Running: A Hands-On Guide to GitOps and Kubernetes (2025) by Andrew Block and Christian Hernandez
 - Argo CD in Practice: The GitOps way of managing cloud-native applications (2022) by Liviu Costea , Spiros Economakis

-#### Cloud Native Applications with K8s

-- Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Systems Using Kubernetes (2nd, 2025) by Brendan Burns
-- Cloud Application Architecture Patterns: Designing, Building, and Modernizing for the Cloud (2025) by Kyle Brown, Bobby Woolf, Joseph Yoder
-- Cloud Native: Using Containers, Functions, and Data to Build Next-Generation Applications (2019) by Boris Scholl , Trent Swanson

 ##### Service Mesh

->Istio, Linkerd, Kuma, App Mesh and Consul
+>For advanced networking, traffic management, and observability between services.

+>A service mesh is an infrastructure layer that facilitates service-to-service communication in microservices architectures.
+Istio is a popular, open-source implementation of a service mesh, providing features like traffic management, security, and observability.

+**Service Mesh**

 - Mastering Service Mesh: Enhance, secure, and observe cloud-native applications with Istio, Linkerd, and Consul (2020) by Anjali Khatri , Vikram Khatri

+Service Mesh frameworks

+- **Istio**: Full-featured service mesh with traffic control and security.
+Popularity wise, is the current leader in service mesh space.
+Features-wise, it's the most powerful and advanced mesh.
+The **most popular** service mesh framework.
+- **Linkerd**: Lightweight, performance-focused service mesh. the most performant and focused service mesh out there.
+It’s intentionally small, with carefully selected feature set, convenient dashboard and a strong focus on doing just enough.
+Production-ready **lightweight** service mesh.
+- **Kuma**: Simpler service mesh frameworks.
+It is one of the newest service meshes, aimed at solving many of the mistakes other meshes did.
+It was built in response to the previous service mesh frameworks’ issue of being heavy and difficult to manage or operate.
+- **AWS App Mesh**, which is a fully managed service mesh intended for Amazon-specific services.
+- **Consul Connect**: HashiCorp’s service mesh with service discovery.
+It is probably the most mature simply because of Consul.
+Consul is a decade old , polished technology, battle tested in huge production environments.
+It’s a safe choice in terms of stability and features.
+There is only one problem with Consul Connect: it’s a not a purpose-built cloud native service mesh, but rather a service mesh built on top of Consul.

 **Istio**

 /ISS-tee-oh/

 >Istio extends Kubernetes to establish a programmable, application-aware network.
 Working with both Kubernetes and traditional workloads, Istio brings standard, universal traffic management, telemetry, and security to complex deployments.

->A service mesh is an infrastructure layer that facilitates service-to-service communication in microservices architectures.
-Istio is a popular, open-source implementation of a service mesh, providing features like traffic management, security, and observability.

 - [Istio Documentation](https://istio.io/latest/docs/)
 - Istio: Up and Running: Using a Service Mesh to Connect, Secure, Control, and Observe (2019) by Lee Calcote, Zack Butcher